operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

   image: docker.io/test/hello-kubernetes-operator-bundle:v0.0.1
 ```

-## Semver Veneer
+## Semver Template

-Since a `veneer` is identified as an input schema which is processed to generate a valid FBC, we can define a `semver veneer` as a schema which uses channel conventions to facilitate the auto-generation of channels adhering to [Semantic Versioning](https://semver.org/) (semver) guidelines and consistent with best practices on [channel naming](/docs/best-practices/channel-naming/#naming).
-This approach may be attractive to operator authors who are defining a new upgrade graph, or are already close enough to the veneer conventions to be able to adopt it (i.e. already use semver, only promote a single channel, etc.).
+Since a `catalog template` is identified as an input schema which is processed to generate a valid FBC, we can define a `semver template` as a schema which uses channel conventions to facilitate the auto-generation of channels adhering to [Semantic Versioning](https://semver.org/) (semver) guidelines and consistent with best practices on [channel naming](/docs/best-practices/channel-naming/#naming).
+This approach may be attractive to operator authors who are defining a new upgrade graph, or are already close enough to this template's conventions to be able to adopt it.

 >**DISCLAIMER:** since version build metadata [MUST be ignored when determining version precedence](https://semver.org/#spec-item-10) when using semver, if any bundles differ only by build metadata the render attempt will generate a fatal error.

-This alpha version of the `semver veneer` has the following goals:
+This alpha version of the `semver template` has the following goals:
 - terse grammar to minimize creation/maintenance effort
 - idempotent output
 - simple channel promotion